-- (2) Opportunity considerations are the suspect's proximity to a weapon, the officer, or others; obstacles between the suspect and officers; whether the suspect is restrained or not

-- (3) Jeopardy The officer's perception of imminent danger towards himself or others based on the suspect's intent and the totality of the circumstances

-- 3. Responsibilities of the officer:
+3. Responsibilities of the officer:

 - a.
-The officer is responsible for every round fired

-- b.
-The officer must be able to articulate the elements of Jeopardy, Opportunity and Ability

-- 4. Mindset conditions

-- a.
-Awareness and readiness

-- b.
-Awareness s Spectrum Can be defined by using the color code

-- (1) White Relaxed, unaware, unprepared

-- (2) Yellow Relaxed awareness, aware of environment, easy to maintain

-- (3) Orange: High level of sensory awareness, specific alert, anticipation, full attention

-- (4) Red Armed encounter You are in jeopardy, react

-- (5) Black Panic, hyper-vigilance, ill prepared

-- 5. De-Escalation

-- a.
-Verbal de-escalation

-- b.
-Tactical de-escalation

-- (1) Tactical positioning

-- (2) Use of distance and cover

-- (3) Waiting for back-up

-- (4) Not unnecessarily compressing time and distance

-- (5) Less intrusive means of force

-- (6) Disengagement

-- c.
-Physical de-escalation

-- d.
+The officer is responsible for every round fired - b.
+The officer must be able to articulate the elements of Intent, Opportunity, and Ability - 4.
+Mindset conditions (Awareness and readiness) - a.
+Awareness Spectrum Can be defined by using the color code: - (1) White -Relaxed, unaware, unprepared - (2) Yellow Relaxed awareness, aware of environment, easy to maintain - (3) Orange: High level of sensory awareness, specific alert, anticipation, full attention - (4) Red UOF encounter You are in jeopardy, react, use reasonable force based on the circumstances - (5) Black Panic, hyper-vigilance, ill prepared d.
 Warning shoots should not be a means of de-escalation

-- 6. Edged and blunt weapon considerations

-- a.
-When confronted by an offender armed with an edged or blunt weapon, the Graham standard must be applied based on the totality of the circumstances; not a mechanical application based on arbitrary distances